 Seven Graduate Students Honored with K. Patricia Cross Future Leaders Award

-The 2018 recipients were chosen in a rigorous process from a pool of more than 200 nominations from 119 institutions, noting the recipients’ demonstrated or potential leadership abilities in teaching and learning and their strong commitment to academic and civic responsibility.
-The Cross Award is open to all doctoral-level graduate students who are planning a career in higher education, regardless of academic department, nominated by a faculty member or administrator.
+The 2020 recipients were chosen in a rigorous process from a pool of more than 200 nominees from 118 institutions who have demonstrated the potential for leadership in teaching and learning and a strong commitment to academic and civic responsibility.
+The Cross Award is open to all doctoral-level graduate students who are planning a career in higher education, regardless of academic department, and have been nominated by a faculty member or administrator.

-“This year’s group represent the emergent understanding of “inclusive excellence” in American higher education,” said K. Patricia Cross.
-“They are serious and published researchers, award-winning teachers, campus leaders, and catalysts for campus/community involvement.
-Their stories are amazingly diverse . . . and, taken together . . . give us a vision of an American higher education that will serve our increasingly complex society.”
+“This year’s scholars are serious and published researchers, award-winning teachers, campus leaders, and catalysts for campus/community involvement.
+Their stories are amazingly diverse and, taken together, give us a vision of an American higher education that will serve our increasingly complex society,” said K. Patricia Cross.

 For more information about AAC&U, its Annual Meeting, or the K. Patricia Cross Future Leaders Award, visit www.aacu.org.